Shutt Law Firm’s Elder Law Attorneys Can Assist with Power of Attorney, Medical Power of Attorney, Guardianship and More

 Individuals assisting seniors often discover that seniors have special legal needs.
 Seniors may need legal assistance in a variety of situations…

 - Seniors may need help managing financial affairs.
-An attorney can help you create a Power of Attorney.
-With a Power of Attorney, a senior will gain the assistance of an “attorney-in-fact” to help pay the bills and manage bank accounts.
+An elder law attorney can help you create a Power of Attorney.
+With a Power of Attorney, a senior will gain the assistance of an agent (sometimes called “attorney-in-fact”) to help pay the bills and manage bank accounts.

 - Seniors may also need help with medical decisions.
 Several documents address this issue, such as the Living Will and Medical Power of Attorney document.